Intuitive Surgical SurgToolLoc and SurgVU Challenges Results: 2022-2025

-Lastly, to encourage the surgical data science community to continue working on similar problems, the training data used in this challenge will be released publicly as part of this publication.
+Here we document the results of each year's challenge.
+We begin with an overview of the data set made available to the teams.
+Then we present each year's challenge as a separate chapter.
+We end with some general observations, outlining what strategies have proved most successful, and what we believe are the challenges moving forward.
+Finally, we note that in the interest of encouraging the surgical data science community to continue working on similar problems, the training data used in these challenges has be released publicly in a separate publication.
 To the best of our knowledge, this is the largest publicly available surgical data set to date.
 It is our firm hope that this ongoing challenge and the accompanying data sets become touchstones for the broader field of surgical data science.